-Lughnasadh meaning first of the three autumn celebrations it’s
+Lughnasadh meaning the first of the three autumn celebrations it’s

-traditions and meanings and are complete with ceremony and ritual.
+traditions and meanings and is complete with ceremony and ritual.

 The Sun god weds the Earth goddess

 to cause the ripening and fertility of the crops.

 Six weeks later we come to the time of Lughnasadh (also known as Lammas) on August 1st, in the Northern Hemisphere and 2nd February in the Southern Hemisphere.
 Lughnasadh was the wedding of the Sun god to the Earth goddess, which they believed caused the ripening of crops By August the first fruits of the harvest were ready to be picked and the community paid homage to the god Lugh – their cultural hero.